alimaryam10/PhilMoralPsych-Lab-Resources/docs/getting-started/creating-questions-&-consent.md

 ## See Template for Examples

 The lab Qualtrics template contains examples of properly formatted questions and consent forms that you can use as a reference when building your study.

+📍Simply go to Qualtrics (login using the lab credentials), and navigate to the 'Projects' tab in the menu on the top left (next to the XM logo).
+From here, you'll find a folder called "Projects and Programs" - click that to find the study templates.